hsafdar2/Portfolio/README.md

-# Portfolio
-GMU IT student | Python, HTML, Java, Mobile Apps | Building projects and growing in tech
 # Huma Safdar – Python Projects Portfolio

 IT student at George Mason University with experience in Python, HTML, Java, and mobile app development.